 Right To Manage (RTM) Solicitors in Manchester and London

-You have a right to take over the management of your building if a majority of the leaseholders agrees.
+You have a legal right to take over the management of your building, under the Commonhold and Leasehold Reform Act 2002, if a majority of the leaseholders agree.
 Our right to manage solicitors can advise and assist you through the whole process.

 The right to manage process is relatively straightforward.

 The landlord’s consent is not required, and neither is a court order.

 Tenants do not need to prove that a landlord has been mismanaging the property.

 You may be able to change the management of your building if you’re unhappy with the way it’s being run, and you live in a leasehold flat.